AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 **Do this:**

-1. From your host machine, access a command line of your Ubuntu Xenial virtual machine.
-You can do this through the VirtualBox Manager graphical application or by navigating to the `ubuntu-xenial` folder in this practice lab and invoking `vagrant ssh`.
+1. From your host machine, access a command line of your Ubuntu Bionic virtual machine.
+You can do this through the VirtualBox Manager graphical application or by invoking the `vagrant ssh client`.
-1. Find the IP address of the CentOS 7 server.
-You can do this in a number of ways, such as:
-    * invoking `ip address` at the command line of the CentOS 7 virtual machine, as discussed in [Network connectivity checking](#network-connectivity-checking), or, perhaps more fun,
-    * emitting a network probe from the Ubuntu Xenial virtual machine using the `ping(1)` command to each of the IP addresses within [the DHCP address pool you configured earlier](#virtualbox-dhcp-server-configuration) and seeing which one responds:
+1. Use `ssh` to start a connection to the SSH server using its IP address:
     ```sh
-        ping 172.16.1.10 # Is a machine on the network at this address?
-        ping 172.16.1.11 # How about this address?
-        ping 172.16.1.12 # And so on.
-        ping 172.16.1.13
-        ping 172.16.1.14 # Don't forget that one of these will be you!
-        ping 172.16.1.15 # You can ping yourself, but that won't help
-        ping 172.16.1.16 # you find a remote server. :)
-        ping 172.16.1.17
-        ping 172.16.1.18
-        ping 172.16.1.19
-        ping 172.16.1.20
-        ```
-        > :beginner: The `ping(1)` command is famous for exactly this use: to see if a network device is online.
-It's actually an abbreviation for "packet Internet groper," and it is analogous to the concept of a ping used in sonar technologies.
-While the `ping` command can do a number of neat things, all we're doing here is sending a message to the address you specify asking for a response.
-Much like making a telephone call to a friend, if they pick up and a response arrives, you know they're alive.
-If no response arrives, well, one hopes they're just not answering their phone right now.
-It happens!
-        >
-        > On most systems, invoking `ping` this way will cause your machine to try reaching the destination address forever.
-If no response arrives within a few seconds, though, it's very unlikely that trying for any longer will succeed.
-To stop `ping`, press the `Control` key and, while keeping it pressed, press the `c` key on your keyboard.
-This keyboard sequence is sometimes notated as `^C` (often called "Emacs style" or "hat style" notation) or `C-c` (often called "Vim style").
-        >
-        > If the address you probe does not respond, you might see output like that shown below.
-Notice that the `^C` indicates when the Control-C key combination was pressed to stop `ping`ing:
-        > ```sh
-        > vagrant@ubuntu-xenial:~$ ping 172.16.1.20
-        > PING 172.16.1.20 (172.16.1.20) 56(84) bytes of data.
-        > From 172.16.1.10 icmp_seq=1 Destination Host Unreachable
-        > From 172.16.1.10 icmp_seq=2 Destination Host Unreachable
-        > From 172.16.1.10 icmp_seq=3 Destination Host Unreachable
-        > ^C
-        > --- 172.16.1.20 ping statistics ---
-        > 5 packets transmitted, 0 received, +3 errors, 100% packet loss, time 4010ms
-        > ```
-        >
-        > In contrast, if you do get a response, you'll see output more like this, showing how long it took your machine to hear a response to "echo-location" request:
-        >
-        > ```sh
-        > vagrant@ubuntu-xenial:~$ ping 172.16.1.11
-        > PING 172.16.1.11 (172.16.1.11) 56(84) bytes of data.
-        > 64 bytes from 172.16.1.11: icmp_seq=1 ttl=64 time=0.409 ms
-        > ^C
-        > --- 172.16.1.11 ping statistics ---
-        > 1 packets transmitted, 1 received, 0% packet loss, time 0ms
-        > rtt min/avg/max/mdev = 0.409/0.409/0.409/0.000 ms
-        > ```
-        >
-        > Note that the specific IP addresses that respond to you may be different that those shown above because your DHCP server may have assigned your virtual machines different IP addresses than the author's.
-However, you should get a response from exactly two machines in the DHCP address pool: one is the Ubuntu Xenial virtual machine, and the other is the CentOS 7 virtual machine.
-Make sure you know which is which.
-Remember, you can always look up your current machine's IP address with the `ip address` command.
-        >
-        > :beginner: If only one machine within the DHCP address range responds, make sure that both your virtual machines are turned on and that you have correctly [configured the VirtualBox DHCP server](#virtualbox-dhcp-server-configuration), discussed earlier.
-In this lab, if you can't `ping` one machine from the other, then you also can't use `ssh` to connect to one from the other.
-        >
-        > :beginner: For the remainder of this guide, we assume that the CentOS 7 virtual machine has IP address `172.16.1.11` and that the Ubuntu Xenial virtual machine has the IP address `172.16.1.10`.
-If your machines are located at different addresses, adjust the commands in this guide accordingly.
-1. Once you have the IP address of the CentOS 7 virtual machine, use `ssh` to start a connection to it:
-    ```sh
-    vagrant@ubuntu-xenial:~$ ssh 172.16.1.11 # Remember, your CentOS VM's IP address might be different.
+    vagrant@ssh-client:~$ ssh 172.16.1.111
-    The authenticity of host '172.16.1.11 (172.16.1.11)' can't be established.
+    The authenticity of host '172.16.1.111 (172.16.1.111)' can't be established.
     ECDSA key fingerprint is SHA256:bC7KnOz29hPzOtCHTI5faWHfOh7Hw2LmS13UWuZQsO0.
     Are you sure you want to continue connecting (yes/no)?
     ```
     Before you do anything else, take a moment to read the output here carefully.
-You are once again confronted with the message, "`The authenticity of host '172.16.1.11 (172.16.1.11)' can't be established.`" Following that, you see the fingerprint of one of the server's host keys (the ECDSA one, in this case).
+You are once again confronted with the message, "`The authenticity of host '172.16.1.111 (172.16.1.111)' can't be established.`" Following that, you see the fingerprint of one of the server's host keys (the ECDSA one, in this case).
 This fingerprint uniquely identifies the machine to which you are connecting.
 Notice that even though the IP address of the host is different this time than last time (where it was `localhost (::1)`), the fingerprint is the same.
 Again, IP addresses are addresses, not server identities.
 Always use the server's key fingerprint to ensure you are connecting to the endpoint you intend.
 1. Type `no` and then press the `Return` or `Enter` keys to abort your connection.

 Don't worry, we'll connect again in just a moment.
 Before we do, though, we need to become familiar with a few important files that your SSH client uses regularly.
 These are all located in your user account's home folder, inside a hidden folder called `.ssh`.
 Let's have a look inside it.